Robin

 Hopper Ceramics”.
 For more information on his

 books please go to the Books and Videos page.
-He has written many articles in
+He wrote many articles in

 major international ceramics publications.
-He is the Founding
+He was the Founding

 President Emeritus of the Metchosin International Summer School of the